Updated

 The trade-off: No smart tariff API integration.
 You set charging schedules manually, which works fine on fixed-window off-peak tariffs but can't automatically optimise for variable rates.
 The app is functional but not as polished as Tesla's or Ohme's.

-Best for: Budget-focused buyers who want the lowest possible outlay and don't need automated smart tariff features.
-Especially good if Wi-Fi doesn't reach your parking spot.
+Best for: Budget-focused buyers who don't need automated smart tariff features.
+Especially good if Wi-Fi doesn't reach your parking spot — the 4G connectivity is a genuine differentiator.

-• 7.3m tethered cable — the longest cable of any home charger, reaching comfortably across most driveways
+- 7.3m tethered cable — the second-longest cable of any home charger, reaching comfortably across most driveways

 The trade-off: No built-in smart tariff integration at the charger level.
 Works with Octopus Intelligent Go via Tesla's API, but if you switch to OVO or British Gas, you'll need to set manual charging schedules.